 If a rigid flue is used externally, it must be of the twin-wall type, to reduce the possibility of the condensate freezing in the flue, incorporating seals at all joints, constructed with a stainless steel inner skin and be suitably insulated and weatherproofed.
-The internal flue diameter for a rigid flue for all Eco models is 100 mm (4 in).
+The internal flue diameter for a rigid flue for all models - up to and including the 46-70 - is 100 mm (4 in).